europa-report/documents/milestone_four.md

     }
 }
 ```
 Our error handling have two parameters, error type and message.
-Anytime a controller error is caught, an error message will alert the user if the content was not found or the result is empty.
+Anytime a controller error is caught, an error message will alert the user at the presentation layer, whether or not if the content was not found or the result is empty.